 Knowledge Sources

 A knowledge source is anything you point a bot at so it can answer questions about it.
-FluentBot currently supports seven source types grouped into three source families, mixed freely on the same bot.
+FluentBot supports nine source types grouped into four families — you can mix any combination on one bot.

 Source Types